-This manual contains diagnostic information, a Symptom-to-FRU index, service information, error codes, error messages, and configuration information for the IBM^{\circledast} @server and IntelliStation R Pro.
+This manual contains diagnostic information, a Symptom-to-FRU index, service information, error codes, error messages, and configuration information for the IBM® @server xSeries 330 Type 8674 and IntelliStation R Pro Type 6851.

 Important: This manual is intended for trained servicers who are familiar with IBM PC Server products.
+Before servicing an IBM product, be sure to review "Safety information" on page 149.